Semipositivity theorems for moduli problems: Introduction

-\begin{thm} Let $X$ be an equi-dimensional variety which satisfies Serre's $S_2$ condition and is Gorenstein in codimension one.
-Let $f:X\to C$ be a projective surjective morphism onto a smooth projective curve $C$ with connected general fibers such that every irreducible component of $X$ is dominant onto $C$.
+\begin{thm}[Semipositivity theorem III] Let $X$ be an equidimensional variety which satisfies Serre's $S_2$ condition and is normal crossing in codimension one.
+Let $f:X\to C$ be a projective surjective morphism onto a smooth projective curve $C$ such that every irreducible component of $X$ is dominant onto $C$.
 Let $\Delta$ be an effective $\mathbb Q$-Weil divisor on $X$ such that no irreducible component of the support of $\Delta$ is contained in the singular locus of $X$.
-Assume that there exists a non-empty Zariski open set $U$ of $C$ such that $(f^{-1}(U), \Delta|_{f^{-1}(U)})$ is a semi log canonical pair.
+Assume that there exists a non-empty Zariski open set $U$ of $C$ such that $(f^{-1}(U), \Delta|_{f^{-1}(U)})$ is a semi-log-canonical pair.
 We further assume that $\mathcal O_X(k(K_X+\Delta))$ is locally free and $f$-generated for some positive integer $k$.
-Then $f_*\mathcal O_X(k(K_{X/C}+\Delta))$ is semipositive.
-Therefore, $f_*\mathcal O_X(kl(K_{X/C}+\Delta))$ is semipositive for every $l\geq 1$. \end{thm}
+Then $f_*\mathcal O_X(k(K_{X/C}+\Delta))$ is nef.
+Therefore, $f_*\mathcal O_X(kl(K_{X/C}+\Delta))$ is nef for every $l\geq 1$. \end{thm}

+Recently, Kov\'acs and Patakfalvi generalized Theorem \ref{ff-thm1.1} for stable pairs in \cite{kp}.
+Note that one of the main ingredients of \cite{kp} is Theorem \ref{ff-thm1.11}.
+For the details, we recommend the reader to see \cite{kp}.
+Theorem \ref{ff-thm1.11} is also a key result for the proof of the ampleness of the CM line bundle on the moduli space of canonically polarized varieties in \cite{px}.
+In any case, we expect our semipositivity theorems established in \cite{fujino-fujisawa} to play an important role in the study of higher-dimensional complex algebraic varieties.

 \begin{rem} In this paper, we do not use algebraic spaces for the proof of the semipositivity theorems.
 We only treat {\em{projective}} varieties.
-Note that Theorem \ref{key} follows from the theory of variations of mixed Hodge structure.
-The variations of mixed Hodge structure discussed in \cite{fujino-fujisawa} are {\em{graded polarizable}} and {\em{admissible}}.
+Note that Theorem \ref{ff-thm1.9} follows from the theory of variations of mixed Hodge structure.
+The variations of mixed Hodge structure discussed in \cite{fujino-fujisawa} (see also \cite{ffs}) are {\em{graded polarizable}} and {\em{admissible}}.
 Therefore, we can not directly apply the results in \cite{fujino-fujisawa} to the variations of (mixed) Hodge structure arising from families of algebraic spaces.
 We need some polarization to obtain various semipositivity theorems in our framework.
-We also note that the admissibility assures us the existence of (canonical) extensions of Hodge bundles, which does not always hold for abstract graded polarizable variations of mixed Hodge structure (see \cite[Example 1.6]{fujino-fujisawa}). \end{rem}
+We also note that the admissibility assures us the existence of canonical extensions of Hodge bundles, which does not always hold for abstract graded polarizable variations of mixed Hodge structure (see \cite[Example 1.5]{fujino-fujisawa}). \end{rem}